yt-project/yt/doc/source/developing/testing.rst

 .. code-block:: bash

    $ cd $YT_HG
-   $ nosetests --with-answer-testing --local --local-dir $HOME/Documents/test --answer-store --answer-name=local-tipsy frontends.tipsy
+   $ nosetests --with-answer-testing --local --local-dir $HOME/Documents/test --answer-store --answer-name=local-tipsy yt.frontends.tipsy

 This command will create a set of local answers from the tipsy frontend tests and store them in ``$HOME/Documents/test`` (this can but does not have to be the